Dealing with Application State

 • In some rare cases, list may return expired keys.

-Please note, that list is subject to the bandwidth rate-limiting quotas, so listing many keys may result in 429s.
+Please note, that list is subject to rate-limiting, so listing many keys may result in 429s.

 match option